Moulin (2026 film)

-Moulin (Jean Moulin) is an upcoming French historical drama war biopic directed by László Nemes, in his French language debut, and written by Olivier Demangel.
+Moulin is a 2026 French historical drama war biopic directed by László Nemes, in his French language debut, and written by Olivier Demangel.
 It follows Jean Moulin (Gilles Lellouche), a French Resistance member during the Nazi occupation of France.

-It is scheduled to be theatrically released in France by Studio TF1 on 28 October 2026.
+The film had its world premiere in the main competition of the 2026 Cannes Film Festival on 17 May, where it competed for the Palme d'Or.
+It received generally positive reviews.
+It's scheduled to be theatrically released in France by Studio TF1 on 28 October.

 Premise

 The biographical film follows Jean Moulin, who is dropped into Nazi-occupied France to help bring the Resistance groups together for Charles de Gaulle.
 Even though he tries to stay hidden, he is eventually betrayed and handed over to the Gestapo in Lyon, led by the brutal Klaus Barbie.
 Moulin is tortured again and again but never gives in.
 His fortitude inspires the Resistance and helps spark a renewed fight for freedom in France.